-Many of us have learned a little bit about strokes at some point in our lives.
+Many of us have heard a little bit about strokes at some point in our lives.

-The signs of stroke are important to know, as are the factors that can be used to manage risk proactively.
+The signs of a stroke are important to know, as are the factors that can be used to manage your risk of stroke proactively.

 The potential sudden onset of symptoms and the time sensitive nature of the issue makes it vital to be able to recognize the symptoms of stroke.